 Parables are short stories used to convey a moral message.
-Some of the most famous parables come from Christianity and are religious in nature.
+Some of the most famous parables come from Christianity and are religious.
 There are also parables for children that use animals to convey messages.

 Metaphors are figures of speech meant to relate two things through comparison.
 We use metaphors daily in our speech and our writing to help shed meaning on subjects.
 Metaphors are often used in songs, such as "Love is a Battlefield" by Pat Benatar.
 In saying "love is a battlefield," the meaning is love is difficult and dangerous like being on a battlefield in war.

 You are the apple of my eye

-He is the black sheep of the family, used to describe someone who doesn't fit in with their family.
+- used to describe someone who doesn't fit in with their family.

 - used to state that doing something could cause trouble.